primecount - Man Page

 Tuning factors

-Both the alpha_y and alpha_z tuning factors are also very useful for verifying pi(x) computations.
-You compute pi(x) twice but for the second computation you use a slightly different alpha_y or alpha_z factor.
+Both the alpha_y and alpha_z tuning factors are also very useful for double checking pi(x) computations.
+You compute pi(x) twice but for the second computation you use slightly different alpha_y and/or alpha_z tuning factors.
 If the results of both pi(x) computations match then pi(x) has been verified successfully.

 - --alpha-y=NUM